Cities & Regions★ ★ ★ Here a beer, there a beer ★ ★ ★

 Currituck Outer Banks

 Like Durham, craft beers are unique, diverse and interesting.
 So, it’s fitting that Durham is a nexus for the development and appreciation of craft beer.
-The city is home to eight breweries – Bull City Burger and Brewery, Fullsteam Brewery, Ponysaurus Brewing, Bull Durham Beer Co., Durty Bull Brewing Company, Barrel Culture Brewing & Blending, Starpoint Brewing and The Glass Jug Beer Lab.
-All are helmed by experienced brewmasters producing distinct beers with local flavor and style that are each uniquely Durham in their own right.
+The city is home to breweries such as Bull City Burger and Brewery, Fullsteam Brewery, Ponysaurus Brewing, Bull Durham Beer Co., Durty Bull Brewing Company, Barrel Culture Brewing & Blending, and Starpoint Brewing.
+All are helmed by experienced brewmasters producing distinct beers with local flavor and style that are each uniquely Durham in its own right.
 Enjoy tours and tastings and hang with the locals over a pint.
-Be on the lookout for other breweries set to open in 2018.

 Beer makes history more interesting, and vice versa.
 Discover those truths in Edenton, a waterside town where momentous events have been brewing since 1712.
 Recognized as one of America’s prettiest towns by Forbes.com, Edenton will link the sites of historic taverns to their modern counterparts during NC Beer Month.
 Spring blossoms, architectural gems and sparkling waters set the stage for special events, and downtown dining and watering spots will have North Carolina craft beer waiting for visitors after a day of strolling and shopping or paddling creek trails along the Inner Banks.